We are looking for two Occupational Therapists to join our East Exeter Community Health & Social Care Team.

 - Offer an opportunity to enter a generous Local Government Pension Scheme.

 - As a place to live and work, Devon is hard to beat with top-performing schools, universities, vibrant cities, pretty villages and some of the most scenic coast and countryside in the UK.
-Living and working in Devon as an Occupational Therapist has never been more attractive.
-If you need to make the move to Devon, relocation support may be available.
+Living and working in Devon as a Occupational Therapist has never been more attractive.

 - OrganisationDevon County Council